 \section{The control problem}

-In this section, we implement a control on the kinetic-like equations presented in the previous section.
-The control has the aim of mitigating the diffusion of the infectious disease in each node and across the graph.
-As the state of the individual with respect to the disease is characterised by the viral-load $v\in \R_+$, we shall implement such a control by controlling some quantity related to the average viral-load.
-As we want to control the evolution of the average in each node, we bear in mind that such an evolution in each node depends on both (independent) processes, i.e. the binary interactions leading to exchange of the physical quantity $v$ and the migration across the nodes.
+In this section, we implement a control on the collision-like kinetic equations presented in the previous section.
+As a prototype application, we consider the spread of an infectious disease on a graph.
+The control has the aim of mitigating the diffusion of the disease on the graph.
+As the state of the individual with respect to the disease is characterized by the viral-load $v\in \R_+$, we shall implement such a control by controlling some quantity related to the average viral-load.
+As we will show, the most convenient strategy is to control the evolution of the weighted average in each node.
+In order to do this, we bear in mind that such an evolution depends on both (independent) processes: the migration across the nodes, and, primarily, the binary interactions leading to the exchange of the physical quantity $v$.
 As a consequence, we consider two kinds of control: $u_i^\chi$, a multiplicative control term on $\Pij$---with the idea from a modeling point of view of controlling the mobility from node to node---and a multiplicative control $u_i^\mu$ on the binary interactions to mimic containment measures within nodes.